VxDxK/vdk-torrent-client/README.md

-# Simple torrent client written from scratch
+# torrent client written from scratch